 Be aware that some venues listed below may still be closed, and you may also need to book in advance – make sure to check back for all the latest information.

 Remember to follow the latest government guidelines and act responsibly when out and about in London.

 - See the city from two wheels and discover London’s cycle routes.
 Plus, take a look at these tips on how to cycle in London.

-- Or choose to stretch your legs and explore the capital by foot with London’s best walking routes.
+- Stretch your legs and explore the capital by foot with London’s best walking routes.

-- Pack a basket full of tasty treats and eat alfresco in one of the loveliest picnic spots.
+- Eat alfresco in one of the city's loveliest picnic spots.